sleekmason/Lilidog/README.md

 - Tint2 panel by default, with an options for FbPanel.
 Try them both under 'Toggles' in the menu.

-- Jgmenu is now the menu for all versions.
+- Jgmenu is the menu for all versions.
 Huge amount of customization available. <br/>
 Go to menu -> configuration -> jgmenu.conf for how to change items.
 For themes, go to Jgmenu Theme Changer and use "o" or "g".

-- Wallpapers - Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers. <br/>
+- Wallpapers - Handles by Feh.
+Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers. <br/>
 Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers. <br/>
 You can also right-click on any image you choose from the file manager to set as background wallpaper.
 Easy peasy!

-- There are shortcuts for Alsamixer in the volume icon and xfce4-power-manager in the battery icon. <br/>
+- There are shortcuts for xfce4-power-manager in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.